ibm-cloud-docs/containers/cs_cli_reference.md

 Looking for `ibmcloud cr` commands?
 See the [{{site.data.keyword.registryshort_notm}} CLI reference](/docs/services/Registry?topic=registry-registry_cli_reference#registry_cli_reference).
 Looking for `kubectl` commands?
 See the [Kubernetes documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubectl.docs.kubernetes.io/).
 {:tip}

-## Using the beta {{site.data.keyword.containerlong_notm}} plug-in
+## Using the beta command structure
 {: #cs_beta}

 A redesigned version of the {{site.data.keyword.containerlong_notm}} plug-in is available as a beta.
 The redesigned {{site.data.keyword.containerlong_notm}} plug-in groups commands into categories and changes commands from a hyphenated structure to a spaced structure.
-Additionally, beginning with beta version `0.3` (default), new [global endpoint functionality](/docs/containers?topic=containers-regions-and-zones#endpoint) is available.
 {: shortdesc}

 To use the redesigned {{site.data.keyword.containerlong_notm}} plug-in, set the `IKS_BETA_VERSION` environment variable to the beta version that you want to use: